ConfusedVorlon/SwifterEnum/README.md

 After generating your enum, you can add your specific enum values and use it in your ActiveRecord models.

+### Translation and Display

+SwifterEnum supports i18n out of the box.
+Define translations in your locale files, and use the `.t` method on your enum instances to get the translated string.

+Locale file example (`config/locales/en.yml`):

+    en:
+      swifter_enum:
+        enums:
+          camera_enum:
+            videographer: "Videographer"
+            handcam: "Handheld Camera"

+    #example usage
+    v.camera.t => "Videographer"

 ### Raw Value Escape Hatch